FAQ

 Will language be a barrier on a Himachal tour?

-No. Our drivers speak Hindi and Punjabi; Arvind (booking coordinator) speaks fluent English.
+No. Our drivers speak Hindi and Punjabi; our booking coordinator speaks fluent English.
 Hotel reception, restaurants and shops in Dharamshala, McLeodganj, Manali and Shimla all speak English.
 Smaller villages in Tirthan or Spiti may not — your driver translates.
 Translation apps work where there is signal.

 Booking, payment and cancellations